CoolCoderSJ/AMZN-adult-mode/README.md

 - Clone this repository (or donwload as ZIP + unzip)
 - Visit `chrome://extensions` and enable developer mode
 - Click Load Unpacked and choose the extension folder inside your cloned repo directory
+- Open the extensions popup and set your name
 - Profit

 ## Self Hosting